Ashley Walters

-Ashley Anthony Walters (born 30 June 1982), also known by his stage name Asher D, is a British actor and rapper.
+Ashley Anthony Walters (born 30 June 1982), also known by his stage name Asher D, is an English actor and rapper.
 He first rose to fame as a member of the UK garage group So Solid Crew who hit the top spot on the UK charts in 2001 with their second single, "21 Seconds".

-Walters is notable for portraying drug dealer Dushane in five series of the British crime drama Top Boy (2011–2023).
-Other credits include Grange Hill (1997), Storm Damage (2000), Bullet Boy (2004), Get Rich or Die Tryin' (2005), Life and Lyrics (2006), Hustle (2007), Outcasts (2011), Doctor Who (2013), Truckers (2013), Cuffs (2015), The Aliens (2016), Bulletproof (2018–2021), A Thousand Blows (also directed episodes 4, 5 and 6), Missing You, and Adolescence (all 2025), the latter earned him a nomination for a Primetime Emmy Award.
+On television, Walters is known for his roles in the BBC series Grange Hill (1997), Storm Damage (2000), Hustle (2007), Outcasts (2011), Truckers (2013) and Cuffs (2015), the Channel 4 crime drama Top Boy (2011–2023), the E4 series The Aliens (2016), the Sky One series Bulletproof (2018–2021), the Disney+ series A Thousand Blows (2025), and the Netflix series Missing You and Adolescence (both 2025).
+He also directed episodes of A Thousand Blows.
+Walters earned Primetime Emmy and Golden Globe Award nominations for his performance in Adolescence.
+His films include Bullet Boy (2004), Get Rich or Die Tryin' (2005) and Life and Lyrics (2006).

 Early life and education

 Ashley Anthony Walters was born on 30 June in Peckham, south-east London, to Jamaican and Guyanese parents.
 He was raised by his mother, Pamela Case, a local government officer.
+Walters has said his father's absence while he was growing up contributed to his criminal behaviour.

 He attended St. George's CE Primary School, Camberwell, from the age of four, then at Pimlico School, now known as Pimlico Academy, completing his GCSEs, receiving good grades in all 10 subjects.
 He also studied performing arts at the Sylvia Young Theatre School.

 In July 2001, following an argument with a traffic warden, Walters was found to be carrying a loaded Brocock air pistol modified to fire live ammunition.
 He was arrested and, in 2002, jailed for 18 months, in a young offenders' institute.
 Having spent the previous nine months in custody, he subsequently served an additional seven months to complete his sentence.